A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Methodology: Level-Aware Signature-Based Change Point Detection

 \subsection{Algorithm and Pseudocode}

-The core of our method is a four-step process that uses a sliding window to compare the geometric shape of a time series against itself.
+Algorithm \ref{alg:level_aware_signature} is the fatigue-specific online screen.
+The shape-only detector used in the panel experiment follows a related four-step process that uses a sliding window to compare the geometric shape of a time series against itself.
+It is included as an interpretable baseline and ablation rather than as the recommended fatigue-specific production rule.

 First, we employ a sliding window approach.
-The algorithm moves a pair of adjacent, non-overlapping windows, $W_1$ and $W_2$, of a fixed size $w$ across the entire length of the time series.
+The algorithm moves a pair of adjacent, non-overlapping windows, $W_1$ and $W_2$, of a fixed size $w_d$ across the entire length of the time series.
 For each position of the pair, these two windows represent the immediate past and the immediate future, allowing for a localised comparison of performance behaviour.

 Second, for each window, we compute its corresponding path signature.
-The time-series data within the window is first normalised to ensure that the signature calculation is not sensitive to the absolute scale of the time or metric axes.
-Time is scaled to the interval $[0, 1]$, and the performance metric is min-max scaled, also to $[0, 1]$.
+The time-series data within the window is first normalised to reduce sensitivity to the absolute scale of the time or metric axes.
+Time is scaled to the interval $[0, 1]$, and the performance metric is min-max scaled, also to $[0, 1]$; flat metric windows are assigned a zero metric coordinate throughout.
 The normalised two-dimensional path is then passed to the library, which computes the path signature up to a pre-specified truncation depth $d$.
 This operation yields two signature vectors, $S(W_1)$ and $S(W_2)$, which serve as high-dimensional feature representations of the performance trajectory within each window.
+Because metric values are normalised within each window, this detector is intentionally invariant to absolute level and amplitude shifts; detecting those shifts requires a global scaling scheme or additional unnormalised features.